onitake/canhat/README.md

 automatic configuration when Linux boots.

-The EEPROM can be programmed in the field by shorting the jumper JP1 and flashing with the help of the [eepromutils].
+The EEPROM can be programmed in the field by shorting the jumper JP1 and flashing with the help of [eepromutils].

 The provided Makefile will compile a DeviceTree overlay and the device descriptor into an EEPROM image.
 To build the image, type: